Learning to like legislation

-The scale of regulatory change, whether driven from within the UK or internationally, is unparalleled and unlikely to subside.
-In 2010 the Institute of Directors reported that, according to their research, Government regulation costs businesses £80bn a year.
-In addition the ongoing suite of legislative changes coming from Europe and new government commitments will affect both the public sector bodies responsible for implementing the policy and the private sector firms that will be required to respond to it.
+The scale of regulatory change is unparalleled and unlikely to subside.
+In addition the ongoing suite of legislative changes arising on the back of Brexit, will affect both the public sector bodies responsible for implementing and the private sector firms that will be required to respond to the policies.

 This kind of change requires a different approach to that adopted when organisations are dealing with their own change initiatives.
 In particular, regulators and the firms they affect need to recognise the challenges that these unexpected and resource-intensive initiatives bring, and should co-operate to successfully deliver the intended benefits.

 They should also recognise that they can reduce the costs of meeting the new requirements and deliver better outcomes by: